 You are required to submit these transcripts if you are applying as a freshman.
 An admission decision cannot be made without these documents.

 I am an international student.
-What do I need to do to transfer into Drexel University?
+What transcripts do I need to transfer to Drexel?

 How can I check my application status?